dawndean71/address-book/README.txt

 3. After logging on/creating an account, add a contact but clicking on the "+" icon.
 You will be redirected to the createContact page.

-4. Insert the contact information and click "Save". side note: I tried to validate the email and password fields but it just wasn't working out - I left the code there (in CreateContact.js) if you want to take a look.
+4. Insert the contact information and click "Save".

 5. After clicking "Save" a disclaimer will pop up informing you that the contact has been saved into local storage.